aniketsoni1/articles-html-portfolio/README.md

-# articles-html-portfolio
+# Articles (HTML)

-Source of my publishing-ready HTML articles with assets, linting, and link checks
+A curated archive of my long-form articles, authored as plain HTML with lightweight CSS and asset folders per piece.

+## Structure
+Each article lives in its own directory under `articles/`: